confact/lucky_search/README.md

 - pool_timeout

 Good to know:
-- TLS will be automatically set to true if uri is set and the scheme is `https`
+- TLS will be automatically set to true if URI is set and the scheme is `https`
 - we support basic auth in the URI

 ### Operations and Model
-Add `include Searchable` to the operations for the models you want to add to elaticsearch.
+Add `include Searchable` to the operations for the models you want to add to Elaticsearch.
 It adds hooks to update the index on saves and delete on delete.

-You also need to have a `search_data` method in the model class that returns an hash of data you want to index.
+You also need to have a `search_data` method in the model class that returns a hash of data you want to index.
 Example:
 ```crystal

 def search_data